ipfs/devgrants/open-grants/open-proposal-open-registry.md

 | Akash Network - CAB Funding Round 2 | $10k USD in AKT                   | ✅ |
 | Akash Network - CAB Funding Round 3 | $35,000 USD (Received 72,454 AKT) | ✅ |

-*Note* - The Round 3 of grant funding was supposed to be a $100,000 USD but due to the current downfall of market it's only worth $35,000 USD.